Sarah MagillCall To The Bar: 2016

 Cases of Interest

 Sarah is presently instructed in various large operations involving alleged organised crime groups.
-Sarah has been instructed to prosecute multi-handed conspiracies both alone and with a leader.
+Sarah has been instructed to prosecute and defend multi-handed cases both alone and with a leader.

 Operation Lawson – Preston Crown Court, led junior for the Crown, ten defendants, conspiracy to supply class A in Blackpool.